vimtaai/gumdrop/README.md

 Static resources (e.g. images) can be loaded from any folder that is served by your file server, paths are relative to `index.html`.
 Error pages for various HTTP errors can be places in the `errors` folder.
 Each file should be named according to the HTTP error code it represents (e.g. `errors/404.md`).

 Additional data can be specified for your documents in a [YAML Front Matter](https://yaml.org/).
 You can access this data in any of your Markdown documents with [mustache](http://mustache.github.io/) templates.
 You can also use separate files to store data and link these data files to a document in the front matter.
 Data files can use YAML (default) or JSON format and must be placed in the `data` folder.
-Any value annotated with the `!file` type is considered a file name in the `data` folder and is resolved as a data file.
+Any value in a document's front matter that is annotated with the `!file` type is considered a file name in the `data` folder and is resolved as a data file.

 ```yaml
 # data/todo.yaml